cdevroe/unmark/readme.md

 - PHP 5.4 or greater with gettext extension.
 Need help?
 [Try this](http://php-osx.liip.ch).
 - mySQL 5.5 or greater
+- A webserver with url rewrites enabled

+### Special Note
+At this point Unmark has to be installed on the root of your subdomain.
+Installation of Unmark in a sub directory is unsupported at this time.
+Keep tabs on our progress with this issue by [monitoring this issue.](https://github.com/plainmade/unmark/issues/94)

 ### Installation Instructions